 Figure 4 plots the share of spending on the exempted goods and services by expenditure quintiles.
-Food exemptions appear to be progressive, as the share of households' budget spent on exempted food items declines as households get richer.
+Food exemptions appear to be progressive, as the share of households' budget spent on exempted food items declines as households are richer.
 The butane and collective transport exemptions are also somewhat progressive, while the education and books spending category is highly regressive.
 This is a direct implication of higher spending of richer Lebanese households on private education.
 Spending on health, which is significant for all households (almost 7% of their budget), does not appear to change much with households' welfare status.
-Exempted luxury and air transport categories are obviously highly regressive, although constituting a small share of overall consumption (0.2%).
+Exempted luxury categories are obviously highly regressive, although constituting a small share of overall consumption (0.2%).

 Our findings regarding the regressivity of some exempted categories echo those of Gibson (1998) for the case of Papua New Guinea.
 The paper uses a technique similar to the one presented above, where the "distributional characteristic" of each good is defined as a measure of how heavily its consumption is concentrated among the poor.
 Gibson argues that instead of removing existing distortions by virtue of being a uniform consumption tax, the VAT will introduce new distortions through the proposed "merit good" exemptions: on financial services, health and educational services and public road transport.
-Using data from the 1996 Papua New Guinea Household Survey, Gibson also finds that the proposed exemptions rank lower than other items for which consumption is concentrated among the poor, including axes, bush-knives, and garden tools; school fees and children's clothing; pots and pans; salt, rice and tinned fish.
+Using data from the 1996 Papua New Guinea Household Survey, Gibson also finds that the proposed exemptions rank lower than other items whose consumption is concentrated among the poor, including axes, bush-knives, and garden tools; school fees and children's clothing; pots and pans; salt, rice and tinned fish.

-4. Conclusion and Policy Implications
+4. Conclusion and policy implications

 This paper has developed a simple methodology for estimating the poverty and inequality implications of a uniform increase in the VAT.
-The methodology makes use of a system of demand equations to estimate the price transmission effects on households' consumption expenditure.
+The methodology makes use of a system of demand equations to estimate the price transmission effects on households' real consumption expenditure.
 These effects are evaluated through own and cross-price demand elasticities, which allow for consumption adjustments following price changes.
 The impact of the varying household welfare aggregate is then traced on poverty and inequality incidence, by comparing consumption welfare losses against national money-metric poverty lines.
 The main contribution of our empirical methodology is that it allows researchers and policymakers interested in indirect tax incidence analysis to apply a simple demand framework on household survey data, and at the same time deal with missing price information by incorporating spatial price indices.

 Turning to the simulation results of the planned VAT reform in Lebanon, our methodology allowed simulating the impact of the various planned rate increases, assuming that the current list of exempted goods and services remains unchanged.
-Our results show that the 2 percentage point increase in the VAT results in a decrease in the consumption expenditure of the poorest households of almost 11%, and a decrease of nearly 19% for the richest ones.
-Furthermore, increasing the VAT to 15% results in a much larger decline in the real consumption expenditure of all households, yet the decrease is higher for the rich than the poor.
-This shows that the current VAT system is slightly progressive, as it impacts the poor less than the rich; yet the effects of raising the VAT rate on overall real consumption remain high.
+Our results show that the 2 percentage point increase in the VAT results in a decrease in the real consumption expenditure of the poorest households of almost 8%, and a rise of nearly 5% for the richest ones.
+Furthermore, increasing the VAT to 15% results in a much larger decline in the real consumption expenditure of poor households.
+This shows that the current VAT system is regressive, as it impacts the poor more than the rich; yet the effects of raising the VAT rate on overall real consumption remain significant.